openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc), and [@Hyperledger.Indy] (AnonCreds).
 Credentials of multiple formats can be presented in the same transaction.
 The examples given in the main part of this specification use W3C Verifiable Credentials, while examples in other Credential formats are given in (#alternative_credential_formats).

-Implementations can use any pre-existing OAuth 2.0 Grant Type and Response Type in conjunction with this specifications to support different deployment architectures.
+Implementations can use any pre-existing OAuth 2.0 Grant Type and Response Type in conjunction with this specification to support different deployment architectures.

-OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the device that is same or different frim the device on which requested Credential(s) are stored.
+OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the device that is same or different from the device on which requested Credential(s) are stored.

 This specification supports the response being sent using a redirect but also using an HTTPS POST request.
 This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.